Satori-Nakamoto/simplewallet-guide/guide.md

 ![transfer](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/transfer.png)

 This will generate a file called multisig_masari_tx.
 For peace of mind, let's do one transaction at a time.
 Let's choose friend #2 to complete the signature for this transaction.
+If we choose a friend that we did *not* import the multisig file info from, we will get the error

+`Error: Failed to sign multisig transaction: Final signed transaction not found: this transaction was likely made without our export data, so we cannot sign it`

-Our friend needs to have our file multisig_masari_tx in his shell working folder (which means we have to send it) and then use sign_multisig with the file multisig_masari_tx:
+Also, our friend needs to have our file multisig_masari_tx in his shell working folder (which means we have to send it) and then they can use sign_multisig with the file multisig_masari_tx:

 `sign_multisig multisig_masari_tx`